Current Opportunities

 Networking Opportunities

-CHanGE members regularly engage in independent studies with students, and the Center also supports monthly seminars on topics of special interest, hosts quarterly membership gatherings with special topical lectures, and an annual session on global environmental change and health, all of which provide opportunities for students to learn and share their work.
+CHanGE members regularly engage in independent studies with students, and the Center also supports seminars on topics of special interest, hosts membership gatherings with special topical lectures, and sessions on global environmental change and health, all of which provide opportunities for students to learn and share their work.
 Please see our calendar for more information on upcoming events, and join our membership list to be kept updated on events of interest.

 FAQs